-Help is also repeatedly needed e.g. in the Philippines, one of the most vulnerable countries in the world to disasters: typhoons, earthquakes, volcanic eruptions, rainstorms, floods, drought and landslides are common and cause human suffering.
-After a natural disaster, the Red Cross distributes water canisters, hot food, tarpaulins and hygiene packages to families and provides first aid and psychosocial support.
+Help is repeatedly needed e.g. in the Philippines, one of the most vulnerable countries in the world to disasters: typhoons, earthquakes, volcanic eruptions, rainstorms, floods, drought and landslides are common and cause human suffering.
+After a natural disaster, the Red Cross distributes water canisters, hot food, tarpaulins and hygiene packages to families and provides first aid and psychosocial support as needed.
 The Red Cross anticipates and prepares for catastrophes and assists communities in rebuilding.

 At least 80 cents from each euro donated to the Disaster Relief Fund are directed towards an aid operation.
 According to the rules of the Disaster Relief Fund, the collection expenses must not exceed 20 per cent.

 These expenses are made up of acquiring collection equipment, such as collection boxes and vests, as well as collection safety and communications.
 The rules of the Disaster Relief Fund and the strict control regulate the use of the donated funds.

 Here are some examples of what money can buy.

 Around the world: